nehajain216/QuickRef/Hibernate.md

 # JPA/Hibernate Quick Reference

 ## Introduction
+* Hibernate is a persistence framework which is used to persist data from Java environment to database.
 * JPA is a Object Relational Mapping framework.
 * JPA is a Specification and Hibernate is implementation of JPA.
 * There are other implementations of JPA like EclipseLink.